m-peeler/Furman-Now-Docs/ReactNativeDocumentation/Hooks.md

 {:toc}
 ---
 # Hooks
-Furman Now! uses a number of custom hooks, extracted into this function so that they can be reused if necessary.
+Furman Now! uses a number of custom hooks, extracted into functions so that they can be reused if necessary.

 ## useDataLoadFetchCache